stackimpact/stackimpact-python/README.rst

 All initialization options:

--  ``agent_key`` (Required) The access key for communication with StackImpact servers.
+-  ``agent_key`` (Required) The access key for communication with the StackImpact servers.
 -  ``app_name`` (Required) A name to identify and group application data.
-Typically, single codebase corresponds to one application.
+Typically, a single codebase, deployable unit or executable module corresponds to one application.
 -  ``app_version`` (Optional) Sets application version, which can be used to associate profiling information with the source code release.
 -  ``app_environment`` (Optional) Used to differentiate applications in